Oh, What a Knight!

 Oh, What a Knight! is a 1910 American silent short drama produced by the Thanhouser Company.
 The film follows a young woman, named May Brandon, who dreams a medieval fantasy in which she is wooed, rescued and married by a loyal knight.
 When she awakes, she dismisses her fiancé and tells him of her dream.
 He decides to become the knight of her dreams and dresses as one, but the experience is unpleasant and ruins her fantasy.
 There are no known staff or cast credits for the film, but a surviving film still shows three actors.
 The film was released on October 18, 1910 and was met with praise by The New York Dramatic Mirror.
-The film had a wide national release and was also shown in Canada, but is now presumed lost.
+The film had a wide national release and was also shown in Canada.

 Plot

 Though the film is presumed lost, a synopsis survives in The Moving Picture World from October 22, 1910.
 It states: "May Brandon is a young woman of the present day who finds that the course of true love can sometimes run too smooth.
 She is engaged to the man of her choice, but no one objects.
 In fact, there is not the slightest opposition to her marriage in any quarter.
 And, being a woman, she does not like it.
 Perhaps she would have been married in the orthodox way had it not been for a dream that she had.
 In her sleep she found herself a beautiful young woman, persecuted because she was loyal to the knight she had selected.
 Her father was obdurate, and finally practically made her a prisoner in his gloomy old castle.
 Her sweetheart called with a rope ladder.
 They escaped, and after a number of thrilling adventures were married, and presumably lived happy forever afterwards.
 When May awoke, she was more discontented than ever.
 She flouted her fiancé, and returned his ring and swore she would never marry him.
 But finally she told him of her dream, and he won forgiveness by promising to run away with her like the knight of her dreams.
 Being a man of his word, he did.
 But the romance all faded out of it.
 The adventures they passed through were not to the woman's liking, and her experience convinced her that swashbuckling knights are as much out of date as are stagecoaches."